vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 63

-The first line of the second verse of the Anuttarāștikā : "Samsārosti na tattvatas tanubhrtām bandhasya
+The first line of the second verse of the Anuttarāṣtikā : "Samsārosti na tattvatas tanubhrtām bandhasya

 vārtaiva kā" is quoted by Jayaratha in his commentary on the Tantrāloka III, 99.
 Although in this work we find some of the similes very commonly used by the Vedāntins to explain the unreality of the universe, for instance :